DNNCommunity/DNNDocs/content/content-managers/structured-content/visualizer-templates-filters/090200/index.md

 1

+<a name="plus"></a>
 plus

 Adds the piped value and the specified value.
 If the values are numeric strings, the numbers are converted to integers, then added.
-Also see [minus](#ref-visualizer-templates-filters__minus).
+Also see [minus](#minus).

 ```